arm-university/Digital-Signal-Processing-using-Arm-Cortex-M-based-Microcontrollers/README.md

 ## License
 You are free to fork, clone or download this book in PDF format for personal, non-commercial use only.
 You may reprint or republish portions of the text for non-commercial, educational or research purposes but only if there is an attribution to Arm Education.
+This book and the individual contributions contained in it are protected under copyright by the Publisher (other than as may be noted herein).
+Nothing in this license grants you any right to modify the whole, or portions of, this book.

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.